Ph+ CML Monitoring

 How is Ph+ CML monitored?

-Your healthcare provider may perform tests of your blood and bone marrow Bone marrow: the soft tissue inside bones that produces blood cells at various time points after starting treatment.
+Your healthcare provider may perform tests of your blood and bone marrow at various time points after starting treatment.
 These tests may be scheduled at 3 months, 6 months, 12 months, and beyond.
 Your testing schedule (how often you will have tests performed in the future) will be determined by your healthcare provider.

 Why your treatment milestones matter